Medically reviewed by Mary Lucas, RN

 If these side effects are disruptive or do not go away, tell your healthcare provider.
 There may be an alternative better suited for you.

-If you’re considering taking Paxil, tell your healthcare provider about all other medications you’re on, including over-the-counter drugs and supplements.
+If you’re considering getting a prescription for paroxetine online, tell your healthcare provider about all other medications you’re on, including over-the-counter drugs and supplements.

 It may interact negatively with some medicines, so it’s important to prevent such adverse effects whenever possible.